WeichenStars/WeichenStars.github.io/_pages/research.md

 <br>
 # <span style="color:#4A520B">1.
 Galaxy formation in the cosmic web node at z>3</span>

-Galaxies form and evolve inside large-scale environments which involve dark matter and flows of gas.
-Studying high-redshift galaxies in special environments can offer us a golden opportunity to (a) understand the roles of the environment in early-epoch galaxy formation and (b) conduct a "stress test'' to galaxy models.
+Galaxies form and evolve in large-scale cosmic environments, which involve dark matter and flows of gas.
+Studying high-redshift galaxies in special environments can offer us a golden opportunity to (a) understand the roles of the environment in early-epoch galaxy formation and (b) conduct a "stress test'' to the galaxy models.
 My studies for this purpose are focused on a field named MQN01, a gas-rich and overdense cosmic web node at z~3.2.